virtualguard101/mkdocs-note/README.md

 - **Automatic Conversion**: The plugin automatically converts paths during build:

-  - For `notes/dsa/anal/iter.md` → `../../assets/dsa.assets/anal/iter/recursion_tree.png`
+  - For `docs/notes/dsa/anal/iter.md` → `assets/iter/recursion_tree.png`

-  - For `notes/quickstart.md` → `assets/quickstart/recursion_tree.png`
+  - For `docs/notes/quickstart.md` → `assets/quickstart/recursion_tree.png`

 - **No Manual Path Management**: Original markdown files remain clean and simple

 #### Benefits

+- ✅ **Co-Located**: Assets are right next to their notes, making them easy to find and manage

-- ✅ **No Naming Conflicts**: Notes with the same name in different directories don't conflict
+- ✅ **No Naming Conflicts**: Each note has its own dedicated asset directory

-- ✅ **Clear Organization**: `.assets` suffix makes asset categories easily identifiable

 - ✅ **Automatic Processing**: Image paths are converted automatically during build

 - ✅ **MkDocs Compatible**: Generated paths work seamlessly with MkDocs

+- ✅ **Portable**: Moving a note and its assets directory together is straightforward

 ### How It Works